 Sounds complicted, but fairly easy to navigate.

-For details of all training courses, see the District Calendar until the East Region web site is back on-line.
-For further details contact the Organiser for the event.
+For details of all local training courses, check the Regional Facebook page under 'Files' For further details contact the Organiser for the event.
 Catherine-Ann Ness is the District Adult Training Advisor who should be contacted to go on any course.

 Note: The East Region calendar shows training courses within the East of Scotland Region or SHQ and may also show some courses in other Scottish Regions.
 If other training is required, consult your Training Adviser or Catherine-Ann Ness directly